Preserving spreading dynamics and information flow in complex network reduction

 Compiling a list of natural and artificial networks, they found significant scale invariance in the human connectome, revealing the correlation between spectral dimension and scale invariance.
-Zhang {\it et al.}~\cite{Zhang2025} combined statistical physics and machine learning to propose the network flow compression model.
-This model utilizes graph neural networks to learn how to group nodes while preserving information flow dynamics by minimizing deviations in the partition function.
-Recently, Nurisso {\it et al.}~\cite{Nurisso2025} extended RG to higher-order networks, introducing cross-order Laplacian operators to describe cross-order diffusion.
-They defined higher-order scale invariance and coarse-graining schemes, applied them to pseudo-fractal and real higher-order networks, and detected scale invariance at specific orders, providing multi-order analysis tools for higher-order complex systems.
-More recently, Gabrielli {\it et al.}~\cite{Gabrielli2025} provided a detailed review of major challenges, methods, and advances in network renormalization.
-Their review covers geometric, Laplacian, and multi-scale approaches, highlights the limitations of existing methods, advocates for a universal framework grounded in first principles, and discusses its potential applications in multi-disciplinary complex systems.
+The network flow compression model~\cite{Zhang2025} fuses statistical physics and machine learning, employing graph neural networks to learn node grouping strategies while preserving information flow dynamics via partition function minimization.
+Recently, RG was extended to higher-order networks via cross-order Laplacian operators~\cite{Nurisso2025}, defining higher-order scale invariance and coarse-graining schemes that detected scale invariance at specific orders in pseudo-fractal and real higher-order networks, providing multi-order analysis tools for complex systems.
+More recently, a comprehensive review~\cite{Gabrielli2025} summarized major challenges, methods, and advances in network renormalization.
+The review covers geometric, Laplacian, and multi-scale approaches, highlighting limitations, advocating a first-principles universal framework, and discussing its multidisciplinary applications.